mmaxence/mmaxence.github.io/content/_index.md

 ## 2014 / 2015
 ### New start, new challenges, new life
-Late 2014 I joined buzzvil as lead designer, a dynamic startup based in Seoul.
+Late 2014 I joined buzzvil as the lead designer, a dynamic startup based in Seoul.
 In June I was releasing my first [Android](https://play.google.com/store/apps/details?id=com.buzzvil.adhours&hl=en) and [iOS](https://apps.apple.com/kr/app/%ED%97%88%EB%8B%88%EC%8A%A4%ED%81%AC%EB%A6%B0/id591658676) Honeyscreen App with buzzvil.
 This is the beginning of a long story during which I've already learnt so much!

 ## 2016
 ### Work smarter, be lazier